 Step 7 – When I re-folded the slat, the new pocket was a bit big.
 I didn’t want the weight falling out, so I cut off the excess to make the pocket fit the weight a little more snugly, just as it did originally.

-I did this by measuring with a ruler from the (new) bottom to where I wanted to cut.
+This was done by measuring with a ruler from the (new) bottom to where I wanted to cut.
 I did this for each slat, so that the join was pretty much in the same place on every one.

 Remember, your handiwork will be clearly visible when light shines through the blind, so it pays to take a little extra care in lining up the join as much as possible.